 This blog has been updated to be relevant in August 2021, having originally been published in 2016.

 Schools are full of plain and tired walls and surfaces that could easily be brought to life using inspiring Wall Art.
-Below are ten tips for using bespoke wall art to the best effect in your school.
+Below are ten tips for using bespoke wall art designs to the best effect in your school.

 1. To welcome

-The first of our school wall art tips is a simple one – Wall Art on your schools exterior walls and fencing gives a window into life at your school and makes your school an inviting place to visit.
+The first of our school wall art tips is a simple one – Wall Art on your schools exterior walls, welcome walls and fencing gives a window into life at your school and makes your school an inviting place to visit.
 First impressions and the way you present yourselves counts.
 Well designed Wall Art in your reception area can make that all important first impression a good one.
 A friendly and welcoming reception area will make your visitors feel comfortable and at ease and more likely to be keen to come back in the future.

 2. To inspire

-Impactful Wall Art with interesting and age appropriate content will encourage children’s natural curiosity and inspire pupils and staff alike.
+Impactful Wall Art Graphics with interesting and age appropriate content will encourage children’s natural curiosity and inspire pupils and staff alike.
 Wall Art can be effectively used to raise pupil’s ambitions through carefully chosen, aspirational wording and images.

 3. To inform

-Bespoke artwork that showcases curriculum information can act as visual resources to support your pupils’ learning and encourage engagement in subject knowledge, for example, using timelines of historical events can reinforce class based learning and open pupils’ eyes to the impact of key figures and events in history – a subject that is losing appeal among younger students.
+Bespoke designed artwork that showcases curriculum information can act as visual resources to support your pupils’ learning and encourage engagement in subject knowledge, for example, using timelines of historical events can reinforce class based learning and open pupils’ eyes to the impact of key figures and events in history – a subject that is losing appeal among younger students.
 Themed areas representing various environments can widen children’s understanding of the world around them.

 4. To spark thinking